 In 2011 my career expanded to supporting clinicians; specifically those working in the most demanding and vitally needed settings.
 I provided supervision and management of intensive community clinic programs for several years until words such as “burn-out,” “vicarious trauma,” and “compassion fatigue” became real parts of my professional story.
 In 2013, I took a break from my career to allow space for new professional experiences.
 I lived in London, UK working in Human Resources at a university.
 I gained a new perspective on my professional story and returned to Portland in 2015 to manage a Community Mental Health Clinic and later manage corrections mental health.
 At this point, I was ready to switch from management and get back to direct support.

 In 2016, Imagine Life Counseling and Consultation was founded.
 In 2018, Imagine Life Counseling and Consultation added tele-therapy services (i.e. "sykpe-therapy") as a flexible option to help make therapy accessible to Oregonians who are under-served, over-booked, or or otherwise unable to make it into a face-to-face therapy session.
 At this time, I returned to London, UK.
 While there I continued to provide tele-therapy to Oregonians and tele-teaching English to children in China.
-In 2019 Imagine Life returned to Portland and continues to provide both face-to-face and video therapy options.
+In 2019 I returned to Portland and became certified as a Compassion Fatigue Professional to allow for my skills, experiences, and understanding to expand to better serve professional helpers suffering from Compassion Fatigue and Vicarious Trauma.

 I am pleased at where my career has taken me and I am grateful for those who have let me be a witness to their life story.